 When drivers are following the speed limit, this doesn’t always mean they’re making the safest decision.
 The speed limit applies when the driving conditions allow it.
 However, if there are poor weather conditions, then it may be too dangerous to drive the speed limit.

 Rain, snow, and ice are all conditions that make it difficult to see and make the roads slippery.
 Even light rain can make the roads slick and reduce tire grip on the road.
+Some storms can cover the road in debris.
 When you’re driving in dangerous conditions, it’s important to adjust your speed so you remain in control of your vehicle.
 You also give yourself more time and space to react to situations on the road.

 One major distraction that keeps a driver’s eyes off the road is a cell phone—mainly texting and driving.
 People are often tempted to reach for their phone to check messages, notifications, and answer calls.
 Some may also use their phone as a navigational device.
 While one can increase the safety of using a GPS app with a mount on the dashboard, constantly looking at the phone to make sure they’re on the right route can still create a distraction.